 If you wear a colorful print or a bright, solid top with your plain white pants, your pants will fade into the background.
 Everyone will look at your top.
 Jewelry also works to draw the eye up towards your face.

-Wearing a heel or a pointy-toe flat in nude, metallic or white will make your legs appear longer.
+Wearing nude, metallic or white heels or flat shoes will make your legs appear longer.
+A pointy toe elongates more than a rounded toe.
 If you wear a dark or bright-colored shoe with white pants, you break that long, lean line, and you’ll look shorter and heavier.

 Flesh tone underwear gives you the most invisible coverage.
 Check yourself in a full-length mirror before you go out to be sure you don’t have any panty lines.
 The bulging flesh under white pants makes you look heavy.